tiliv/antibody/docs/journal/autumn-Ryan-Halfway-Authority/index.md

 Their All-Along America First vision is astonishingly inept in ways, but like Tucker Carlson, the churn makes opportunity for all.
 Forget the particulars.
 Look at what is creaking as a result of what they do, and make that stronger so that it withstands.
 Make it better.

 There are no Authority figures coming to help.
 It is up to you, and when you weather and feel stronger, you'll understand Pride as MAGA does.
-Them being a step ahead, have acquired their powerful piece, and they have defensively set in for decades in anticipation of these times.
+They are a step ahead in their Authority, having acquired their powerful piece.
+They have defensively set in for decades in anticipation of these times.

+Anti-Woke is backfilling its reservoirs of cultural grievances, and they haven't reached their Woke-like supersaturation.
+It will get louder.

 ### What is wrong?